LyteFM/pytorch-sgns/Notes.md

 - `n_negs`: `5`

-** First impressions**
+**First impressions**
 Takes a very long time to train.
 One iteration needs approximately 25 seconds vs 9-10 iterations/sec when using the reference implementation.
 Will try to optimise a bit by sorting the corpus.

 Unfortunately, this didn't help much.
 In fact's it's not speeding up the training at all!

 FIXED - problem was a for-loop over the forward passes to the embeddings layer.
+Building the Index-Tensor for the whole batch instead made the training faster.

 NOTE: It's important that the first entry of index 0 is the unknown/ nonexistent character!!!

+- And it shouldn't be trained...

+- And the vector should be initialised as zero-vector...